EuracBiomedicalResearch/DigitalSpiralography/README.rst

     introduced in DrawingRecorder 1.2.

-  + ``operator`` (optional): the name of the operator assisting during the recording (introduced in DrawingRecorder 1.2).
+  + ``operator`` (optional): the name of the operator assisting during the recording (introduced in DrawingRecorder 1.2, moved in 1.4).

 Chunks introduced with format 1.2: